 Strategic Storytelling Seminar - Columbia University

 The digital age has revolutionized storytelling, mainly by giving so many creators access to tools that were not widely available just a decade or two ago.
 With digital video, editing software, podcasting, and all kinds of other media, we’re realizing the power of storytelling in a way never before possible.
 Storytelling has become a function of all kinds of professions – not just entertainers and novelists, but attorneys, fundraisers, managers, and many, many more.
 Any professional can benefit from being able to harness the power of narrative thinking.

 The Strategic Storytelling Seminar at Columbia University gives students all they need to start using compelling storytelling in every aspect of their career.
 The Digital Storytelling Lab at the Columbia University School of the Arts offers the intensive 2-day seminar several times a year.
-The seminar steeps students in the 4-part Strategic Storytelling Model, which combines multiple approaches to storytelling and community-building for effective, impactful stories.
+The seminar steeps students in the 4-part Strategic Storytelling Model, which combines multiple approaches to storytelling and community-building for effective, impactful stories into one of the most innovative college programs today.
 Columbia University is one of the world’s foremost institutions, and few universities know more about storytelling.